Monkeystation/photanol-com/src/pages/index.md

       title: Strategic partnership with Renolit
       icon: /img/roadmap_partnerships.png
       image: /img/8-strategic-partnership-renolit.jpg
+    - text: Our demo plant has the capacity to produce up to 10 tons per year.
+It’s the intermediary step to producing the kilotons needed for large scale commercial needs.
+It’s also the testing ground for fine-tuning processes and discovering the optimum equilibrium between investment and returns.
+        Proving that when upscaled, the Photanol process can produce as cost efficiently as old school fossil fuel operations.
+And, in the long term with even better economics.
+After biochemicals, biofuels are Photanol’s next disruptive ambition.
+      year: "2021"
+      title: Demo plant starts production
+      icon: /img/roadmap_demo_production.png
+      image: /img/7-demo-plant-starts-production.jpg
     - title: Scale up to commercial plant
       year: "2023"
       text: "Proving commercial viability is next.
 Photonal is like a lego-block-style